 Anne Carrión Toale, Esq.

 Anne Carrión Toale, Esq. is a named partner with the Maglio Christopher & Toale, P.A.
 Law Firm where she has exclusively represented people hurt by severe reactions to vaccinations for over fifteen years.
 She helps her clients get compensation from the National Vaccine Injury Compensation Program (NVICP) before the United States Court of Federal Claims.
-Currently, Ms. Toale serves as President of the Vaccine Injured Petitioners Bar Association, in which capacity she provides education and assistance to other attorneys throughout the United States practicing in the area of vaccine injury compensation.
+Currently, Ms. Toale has served as past President of the Vaccine Injured Petitioners Bar Association, in which capacity she provided education and assistance to other attorneys throughout the United States practicing in the area of vaccine injury compensation.

 Ms. Toale has extensive experience litigating vaccine injury cases including negotiating a payout of 61 million dollars over the expected lifetime of a child who experienced a severe and debilitating reaction to the DTaP vaccine.
 This vaccine case was extremely scientifically complicated and the child’s future needs are extensive.
 “Without legal representation, it could have turned out very differently,” says Ms. Toale.
 “That is why we strongly recommend that anyone considering filing a vaccine case hire an attorney who is experienced in vaccine cases to represent them, especially since there is no cost to victims at all.”